latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Charlotte area Salvation Army assistance programs.
+Charlotte NC area Salvation Army assistance programs.

-Salvation Army programs in Charlotte as well as around Mecklenburg County will provide assistance based on the needs of the local community and available resources.
-There is a free food pantry, substance abuse support, and even free Christmas toys or school supplies.
 Other support may be offered too, such as case management, a low cost thrift store and more.
-When funding allows there may be referrals to rent assistance, money for energy bills as the Salvation Army in Charlotte does not provide cash funds on its own.
+When funding allows there may be referrals to emergency financial help as the Salvation Army in Charlotte does not provide cash funds on its own.

 Case management and housing stability in Mecklenburg County

-Children and Women’s Homeless Shelter from the Salvation Army is known as Center of Hope.
+A Children and Women’s Homeless Shelter from the Salvation Army in Mecklenburg County is known as Center of Hope.
 It provides daily stability to the people who are staying there.
 In addition, the program and may be able to allow people to get help and assistance so they can be on their way to finding a permanent way out of homelessness.
 As the goal is to help the family find a place to live in the Mecklenburg County.
-The Center of Hope is the city of Charlotte’s only 24/7 year-round emergency shelter, and provides comfort to hundreds of children and females per year.

 Salvation Army free holiday, school, and seasonal assistance

 While a focus is on children, the Salvation Army will also register senior citizens and elderly who are desperately stretching every penny they have to just pay the bills or get the medications they need.
 The Charlotte Salvation Army tries to bring the real spirit and joy of Christmas to struggling and challenged families through a variety of assistance programs.
+The organization and the help they provide at the holidays is often the first call for families or individuals in need of assistance.

 Angel Tree provides thousands of children in need with new clothing, toys and books.
 This program usually opens for enrollment in October.
 In November, these “Angels” may either be selected at several locations throughout Charlotte and the county or online.

 Each day children from all backgrounds all over Charlotte step off the school bus and walk in to a Salvation Army Boys and Girls Clubs.
 These clubs offer many services, but one of the main ones is they provide a SAFE place after school for children in low-income communities.
 The students and kids who go there can get help with their homework, play games, read, and do arts and crafts.
-There are seven Clubs across Mecklenburg and Union Counties, and the cost of membership is only $5 for the school year.
+There are multiple Clubs across Mecklenburg and Union Counties, and the cost of membership is minimal for the school year.
 Summer camp programs are also available.
 More information can be found at www.bgccharlotte.org.

 The Salvation Army and their professionally trained disaster relief personnel (and other volunteers) are on call throughout Mecklenburg County.
 The Disaster Relief Service is even available across the entire state of the Carolinas.
 They will support people should an emergency or disaster occur.
 They provide free food and water, shelter, and clothing for those who need it as well as spiritual comfort.